zuo/unittest_expander/docs/reference.rst

 .. module:: unittest_expander

-The module :mod:`unittest_expander` contains the following functions and classes:
+The module :mod:`unittest_expander` contains the following functions and classes.

+(See: :doc:`narrative_documentation` for descriptions and examples of their usage...)

 The :func:`expand` class decorator
 ----------------------------------